camunda/camunda-docs-manual/content/update/patch-level.md

 In case you use an embedded process engine inside your Java Application, you need to

-1. update the Process Engine librarayin your dependency management (Apache MAven, Gradle ...),
+1. update the Process Engine library in your dependency management (Apache Maven, Gradle ...),
 2. re-package the application,
 3. deploy the new version of the application.